Saiga1105/Scan-to-BIM-Grasshopper/README.md

 4. **Reconstruction**: extracts information from grouped segments to feed BIM geometry e.g. https://www.visualarq.com/ walls.
 5. **Linked Building Data**: Publish the intermediate results as .sjon/.rdf

 The **Example** files contain example code for each step.
-The **Samples** contains some meshes and point clouds for each step
+The **Samples** contains some meshes and point clouds for each step.

 Step 1-3 are based on Matlab code.
 To develop the native matlab functions, use the related toolboxes (see Related Toolboxes Section)

 ### Install
 In Grasshopper, choose File > Special Folders > Components folder.
 Save all files from \bin there including **Scan2BIM.gha** and it's .dll's.
-Right-click the file > Properties > make sure there is no "blocked" text Restart Rhino and Grasshopper
+Right-click the file > Properties > make sure there is no "blocked" text
+Restart Rhino and Grasshopper

 ### Contribute